dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 trade with others.
 You are free to extend this world, both in accordance with the rules (block production) and by introducing new rules (forks).
-If your rule change is incompatible, your world will cease to overlap with the worlds of others, leaving you stranded on an island of one.
+If your rule change is incompatible, your world will cease to overlap with the worlds of others, leaving you stranded on an island of one.[^fn-forks]

-[Footnote: We will discuss soft- and hard forks in detail in Chapter 16.]
+[^fn-forks]: We will discuss soft- and hard forks in detail in [Chapter 16](https://21-ways.com/16/).

 {% include image.html name="emergent-world-vs-dictate.png" caption="TODO"%}